Fernando "El Negro" Chamorro

-Fernando Chamorro Rappaccioli (1933 – September 6, 1994), known as "El Negro" ("Blackie") for his dark complexion, was a longtime Nicaraguan rebel fighting both the Somoza and Sandinista regimes.
-Efforts to build a Contra Southern Front around him played a part in the Iran-Contra Affair.
+Fernando Chamorro Rappaccioli (1933 – 6 September 1994), known as "El Negro" ("Blackie") for his dark complexion, was a Nicaraguan rebel fighting both the Somoza and Sandinista regimes.
+Efforts to build a Contra Southern Front around him played a part in the Iran–Contra affair.

 Somoza opponent

 Chamorro, a descendant of Nicaragua's pre-eminent Conservative Party family, inherited a tradition of opposition to Somoza's Liberal-based regime.
 Beginning in the 1950s, he and his brother Edmundo waged sporadic actions against Somoza.
 Fernando participated in the April Rebellion of 1954 and the Olama y Mollejones invasion of 1959.
-The highlight of these early battles came with the seizure of the Diriamba and Jinotepe barracks on November 11, 1960.
+The highlight of these early battles came with the seizure of the Diriamba and Jinotepe barracks on 11 November 1960.

 In 1977, after his friend Edén Pastora rejoined the Sandinista National Liberation Front (FSLN), Chamorro met with Sandinista strategist Humberto Ortega and agreed to cooperate in the fight against Somoza.
-On July 20, 1978, Chamorro fired two rockets at Somoza's bunker from the InterContinental Hotel.
+On 20 July 1978, Chamorro fired two rockets at Somoza's bunker from the InterContinental Hotel.
 Captured by the National Guard, he was among around fifty prisoners exchanged for hostages a month later, after Pastora seized the National Palace.
 During the civil war, Chamorro served with Pastora's southern front forces.